hungcq/knowledge-repo/IT/designing-data-intensive-applications/10-batch-processing.md

   - Experiment with prototypes
 - Example:
   - Sort data by key, then iterate & merge (reduce)
-  - Advs over program using in memory hash table: can handle case when there is not enough memory: written sort segments to disk (like LSM tree)
+  - Advs over program using in memory hash table: can handle case when there is not enough memory: write sorted segments to disk (like LSM tree)
 - Use a common interface: file (sequence of ASCII text)
 - Separate logic & wiring: use stdin as input & stdout as output
 ### 10.2.
 MapReduce & distributed filesystems